-Figure 1 summarizes the estimates of blip parameters using the three methods in the high dimensional setting.
+Figure 1 summarizes the blip parameter estimates in the high dimensional setting.
 Like before, for all the methods, refitted estimators improved the performance of their penalized counterparts.
-For $\psi_0$, Q-learning with LASSO and its refitted estimator have the smallest bias; as for $\psi_1$, pdWOLS and its refitted version have the smallest bias.
+For $\psi_0$, Q-learning with LASSO and its refitted estimator had the smallest bias; as for $\psi_1$, pdWOLS and its refitted version had the smallest bias.

-Table 2 shows the variable selection results (FN and FP, where FN is the false negative rate at which the method wrongly remove a truly important variable, and FP is the false positive rate at which that the method wrongly include a non-important variable), error rate and value under the estimated rules of the three methods.
+Table 2 shows false negative rates (the proportion of times a method wrongly removed a truly important variable), false positive rates (the proportion of times a method wrongly included a non-important variable), error rates, and the value under the estimated rules of the three methods.
 The average value function and the error rates were computed over a testing set of size 10,000.
-Q-learning with LASSO achieves zero false negative rate, pdWOLS and refitted pdWOLS have the lowest false positive rate, error rate and the highest value, which indicates the favorable performance of the newly proposed method.
-However, unlike before, even refitted PAL estimator has a smaller bias than PAL estimator, refitted PAL did not improve the performance of PAL with respect to value and error rate, which shows that smaller bias in estimation of blip parameters does not necessarily translate into a better performance of the estimated regime.
+Q-learning with LASSO achieved a zero false negative rate; pdWOLS and refitted pdWOLS had the lowest false positive rate, error rate, and the highest value, which indicates favorable performance of the newly proposed method.
+However, unlike before, even the refitted PAL estimator had a smaller bias than the PAL estimator; refitted PAL did not improve the performance of PAL with respect to value and error rate, which shows that smaller bias in estimation of blip parameters does not necessarily translate into a better performance of the estimated regime.